 The Creative Writing program offers a four-year course of study as well as year-long writing workshops for talented and disciplined students who aspire to be writers.
 With the addition of Academic Studio, there is also now a four-year course of study for students who join NOCCA as freshmen.
 The faculty selects students on the basis of demonstrable writing promise, overall academic performance and enthusiasm for literature.
 They must show open-mindedness, discipline, maturity, imagination and strong self-motivation in respect to their creative work and to their education as a whole.

-In the Creative Writing Department, students study novels, short fiction, poems, drama, nonfiction and films.
-They discuss and analyze texts, then apply that knowledge to their own writing.
+In classes concentrating on aesthetic quality and technique, students study novels, short and long stories, poems, drama, book reviews and other nonfiction and films.
+They discuss and analyze literature, then apply that knowledge to their own writing.
 Students write almost every day and are given exercises that encourage both imaginative and technically skilled work.
+While a wide variety of authors are used as models, NOCCA writers are encouraged to develop their own voice and style.
 During class and the more structured workshop sessions, they receive feedback from peers, instructors and visiting artists toward revision of their work.
-Grounded in the belief that the qualities of good writing remain consistent regardless of literary form, faculty teach all aspects of the curriculum.
-They also rotate instruction among all of the classes so that students have the benefit of receiving a variety of approaches, while instructors remain involved with all of the students in the department.

 The curriculum reinforces the demands of a career in writing by encouraging self-discipline, the meeting of deadlines and professionalism regarding peers, instructors and one’s own work.
 Having established a solid foundation with their own craft, students also participate in collaborative projects with other NOCCA arts disciplines to enhance the understanding of their writing and its relationship to other forms and to expose them to the possibilities of art in general.